top of page

 Areeka Khan

-Alliance & Advocacy Coordinator, India Team
+Alliance & IRF Genocide Working Group Coordinator Sudan Advocacy Task Force, India Team

 Areeka Khan holds a bachelor's degree in philosophy from Sophia College for Women in Mumbai, India.
 She is an active member of the All India Human Rights Association’s student committee and research team, where her article "Religious Nationalism and the Transgressive Theory of Love Jihad in India" was published.
 She volunteered as a medical assistant at Shyama Prasad Mukerjee (Civil) Hospital in Lucknow, India, where she shadowed medical professionals and assisted in the organisation of blood donation camps and AIDS and HIV awareness sessions.
 As an intern for Genocide Watch, Areeka aims to draw attention to the consequences of state-sanctioned violence and discrimination in the name of nation, race, and religion.
 She will monitor India, Sri Lanka, Afghanistan, China, and North Korea for Genocide Watch.